 Sleeping with Jack is an exercise in practiced passion and hidden restraint.
 He loves believing he makes me vibrate.
 He takes it as permission to violate and ravish me.
 By the time we both cum, he’s vibrating too.
 I lay in his arms purring.
 He goes instantly to sleep.
 I can’t stop the shuddering and shaking.
 He turns away from my jerking body.
 I cuddle up next to him, purring and experiencing random bouts of shaking.
 I finally get up and take a shower, after which I kiss him on the forehead and leave.
 Riding my bike to the Grove, I feel fifteen again.
 I’ll never get a car in Miami.
-But, even Tommy has a car, Auntie Em’s.
+Yet, even Tommy now has a car, Auntie Em’s.
 I am so retarded.

 I knock softly on Jake’s hotel door.
 He pulls me into an embrace.
 I stop trying to control the vibrations.
 That giving in feeling at the base of my stomach engulfs me.
 I sigh and let Jake ravish me.
 I cum three times before he finally explodes deep inside me.
 We settle into the bed.
-After several minutes I slip out of bed and start to get dressed.
+After several minutes I slip out and start to get dressed.
 Jake will have none of it.
 He backs me up against the balcony door.

 “I love fucking standing up,” he whispers in my ear.
 I throw my arms and legs around him as he pushes me against the glass door.
 Licking my ear, he whispers how hot I am.
 I reach for his straining dick and place it against my asshole, pulsing with anticipation.
 He impales me, stroking in and out.
 I’m squealing in lust each time he hits my prostrate gland.
 Pre-cum leaks all over our stomachs.